eric-blake/High-States-Quiz/README.md

 ### Enter username section:
-* The user must enter thier username before stating the quiz.
+* The user must enter their username before stating the quiz.
+* the uesename must be at least two characters long or a username alert will be displayed.
 <img src="assets/documentation/big-states-quiz-username.PNG" alt="Screenshot of username entry field">

 ### Questions and answers box:
-* This section will allow the user to see what events are on over the next few months.
-* This section will be updated as these events change to keep the user up to date.
+* This section will show teh question and four possible answers.
 <img src="assets/documentation/big-states-quiz-questions-and-answers.PNG" alt="Screenshot of questions and answers box">

 ### Scoreboard:
-* The attractions section will provide the user with a description of the attraction and a supporting image to see what the attraction looks like.
-* This section is valuable to the user as they will be able to easily identify attractions of interest to them.
+* The scoreboard will increment the correct and incorrect answers.
 <img src="assets/documentation/big-states-quiz-scoreboard.PNG" alt="Screenshot of scoreboard">

 ### Countdown timer: